 Vaccines:

-9th Wonder of the World
+9th Wonder of the World!

-We’re teaming up with The Immunization Partnership (TIP) to tell the stories of the 91% of Houstonians who know that immunizations are literally life-changing!
+We teamed up with The Immunization Partnership (TIP) to tell the stories of the 91% of Houstonians who know that immunizations are literally life-changing!

-Join us for an improv-a-ganza of vaccine science success, featuring the preeminent Dr. Peter Hotez and TIP Executive Director, Rekha Lakshmanan, and an elite cast of Improv Comedy Agents.
+It was an improv-a-ganza of vaccine science success, featuring the preeminent Dr. Peter Hotez and TIP Executive Director, Rekha Lakshmanan, and an elite cast of Improv Comedy Agents.

 ALL PROCEEDS SUPPORT TIP’s WORK